b97jre/RNAseqcourse/source/QC_lab.rst

    samtools index /lynx/cvol/v104/b2013006/INBOX/FASTQ_hg19_Gencode14.overhang75/7_111116_AD0341ACXX_137_10_index10__hg19_Gencode14.overhang75/Aligned.out.sorted.bam

-Copy the finshed Aligned.out.sorted.bam and Aligned.out.sorted.bam.bai from the data directory into your own folder or use the full path to the bam-file where it is located in all your function calls.
+Copy the finshed Aligned.out.sorted.bam and Aligned.out.sorted.bam.bai (the bam index file) from the data directory into your own folder or use the full path to the bam-file where it is located in all your function calls.
 Most programs require that a bam-file is indexed to work, but it is always the bam-file that is included in the function calls, and the programs automatically looks for a file with the same name and the .bai extension.

 After mapping, map logs
 =======================